alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 **\<rant\>** Considering that all this is in order to just get the conventional modern appearance that one would naïvely expect as *the default*, it seems excessively over-engineered: modern appearance should be the default, but if for some reason that was not practically possible then a  **yes/no option** would suffice. **\</rant\>**

-The font fix uses functionality from Windows’ “gdi32.dll” (Graphics Device Interface), and the appearance fix uses functionality from the “comctl32.dll” (Common Controls).
-For Visual C++ means adding `gdi32.lib` and `comctl32.lib` to the build command.
+The font fix uses functionality from Windows’ “gdi32.dll” (the Graphics Device Interface), and the appearance fix uses functionality from the “comctl32.dll” (the Common Controls).
+For Visual C++ that means adding `gdi32.lib` and `comctl32.lib` to the build command.
 Here I’m building for the console subsystem:

 ~~~txt
 [T:\tutorial\part-03\code\tic-tac-toe\v4\.build]